How Does Amazon & Netflix Personalization Work?

 Amazon’s Comprehensive Product Recommendation System

 Amazon’s transformation journey began in 2010 when it started recommending products to its customers through its “Customers who bought” widget.
 This gave them a huge leap back then and is still doing wonders for the ecommerce giant.
-As per the company, nearly 35% of its sales comes from such personalized recommendations, even today!
+As per the company, nearly 35% of its sales come from such personalized recommendations, even today!
 And, nearly 56% of them are likely to turn into repeat buyers as well.

 Its attempt to personalize a customer’s shopping experience didn’t just stop there.
 Amazon has made some remarkable personalization advancements in the last couple of years with the help of artificial intelligence, machine learning, and predictive analytics.

-Login to your Amazon account and you’ll see that the platform always has something new to recommend, which, agree or not, matches perfectly your interest.
+Log in to your Amazon account and you’ll see that the platform always has something new to recommend, which, agree or not, matches perfectly your interest.
 How does it do that?
 The answer is Deep Learning!

 An extended arm of AI and machine learning, deep learning uses algorithms to naturally understand human behavior and deliver results accordingly.
-In Amazon’s context, deep learning helps the platform analyze which product(s) a customer is likely to buy next, further recommending the same to them while they’re there on the site or when they login again.
+In Amazon’s context, deep learning helps the platform analyze which product(s) a customer is likely to buy next, further recommending the same to them while they’re there on the site or when they log in again.
 Here, the technology takes into consideration the products and product pages a customer has viewed, bought, rated, and reviewed.

 2. The Use of Product Recommendation Analogy